 The University of Newcastle Department of Rural Health (UoNDRH) has made it possible for medical students studying at The University of Newcastle to complete a large part of their clinical training within a rural setting.

 The UoNDRH centre's across Northern NSW offer greater "hands on" clinical experience and small group learning beyond that offered in a metropolitan setting, such as Newcastle.
 Placement within the UoNDRH also provides the opportunity to be an important key member of an interdisciplinary health care team with the exposure to a range of clinical experiences all set within an extensive rural referral network.

-The Bachelor of Medicine (BMed) program is characterised by an innovative problem- based, integrated curriculum with early clinical exposure and substantial community involvement.
+The Joint Medical Program (JMP) is characterised by an innovative problem- based, integrated curriculum with early clinical exposure and substantial community involvement.
 Emphasis is placed on understanding clinical, diagnostic and therapeutic approaches, learned in the context of the relevant basic science concepts and mechanisms.
 The program is integrated, which means students make connections between the different areas in medicine and the basic sciences in order to apply them to specific medical problems.

 The curriculum differs from traditional programs in its integration of basic and clinical sciences and its early orientation towards clinical practice in medicine.
 The curriculum centres on problem-based, self-directed learning where students work in small tutorial groups to analyse clinical problems, and to gain an understanding of relevant scientific data.